-During 2003, the compensation committee consisted of Russell C. Hirsch, M.D., Ph.D. (who resigned in December 2003), Scott S. Halsted and Alan J. Levy, Ph.D., none of whom is a present or former officer or employee of our company.
-In addition, during 2003, none of our officers had an "interlock" relationship, as that term is defined by the SEC, to report.
+During 2004, the compensation committee consisted of Scott S. Halsted (who resigned as of May 21, 2004), Alan J. Levy, Ph.D. and Keith Grossman (who replaced Mr. Halsted after he resigned), none of whom is a present or former officer or employee of our company.
+In addition, during 2004, none of our officers had an "interlock" relationship, as that term is defined by the SEC, to report.